 Dr Hugh Harvey is an experienced radiologist who was awarded an MD from the Institute of Cancer Research in 2016.
 He has recently set up his own digital health consultancy.

-Hugh’s MD project focussed on improving functional imaging of prostate cancer – to help doctors to target radiotherapy more precisely to a patient’s tumour while sparing nearby healthy tissues.
+Hugh’s MD project, which he carried out in the ICR's Division for Radiotherapy under the supervision of Professor Nandita de Souza, focussed on improving functional imaging of prostate cancer – to help doctors to target radiotherapy more precisely to a patient’s tumour while sparing nearby healthy tissues.

 “My greatest achievement was collaborating with data scientists to build functional maps of prostate activity from MRI scans,” he explains.
 “I am also very proud to have won the Mel Greaves Science Writing Prize two years in a row.”